sourcehut-mirrors/chawan/doc/config.md

 <tr>
 <td>highlight-color</td>
 <td>color</td>
-<td>"cyan"</td>
+<td>"-cha-ansi(bright-cyan)"</td>
 <td>Set the highlight color for incremental search and marks.
-Both hex
+CSS color
-values and CSS color names are accepted.
+names, hex values, and color functions are all accepted.
 <p>
 In monochrome mode, this setting is ignored; instead, reverse video is used.</td>